 The Consolidated B-24 Liberator became a major player for Allied forces during World War 2.
-Its exploits ranged the world over - as did her users - and she saw action in a variety of roles in all major theaters.
-Designed to overtake the mythical Boeing B-17 Flying Fortress and appearing as a more modern design in 1941, the Liberator fell short of this goal but instead operated side-by-side with her contemporary to form a powerful hammer in the hand of the Allied bombing effort.
-Though the B-17 ultimately proved the favorable mount of airmen and strategic personnel, one cannot doubt her impact in the various roles she was assigned to play in.
+Its exploits ranged the world over - as did its users - and it saw action in a variety of roles in all major theaters.
+Designed to overtake the mythical Boeing B-17 Flying Fortress and appearing as a more modern design in 1941, the Liberator fell short of this goal but instead operated side-by-side with its contemporary to form a powerful hammer in the hand of the Allied bombing effort.
+Though the B-17 ultimately proved the favorable mount of airmen and strategic personnel, one cannot doubt the B-24's impact in the various roles it was assigned to play in.
 The Liberator went on to become the most produced American aircraft of the entire war.